magizh/my_bart/Readme.md

 # Rails app using Bart API

-     This is a simple rails app that uses Bart API and gives you the list of trains to work place/home depending on the time of the day.
+     This is a simple rails app that uses Bart API and gives you the list of trains to workplace/home depending on the time of the day.
 Fork the app and make your own customizations :)

 ### The app uses